 Please contact our Distance Learning Department for more details.

 For applicants under 21, the primary requirement of acceptance to Mattersey Hall is evidence of the candidate’s ability to complete the programme – a part of which is expected 2 A-levels or equivalent.
 Mature applicants (21+), who do not have formal qualifications, may still be admitted, though in that case it is usual to ask applicants to submit an essay on a Biblical subject.

 Graduate Diploma in Theological Studies (GradDip)

 The GradDip is designed for students who have already completed a recognised degree in a non-theological discipline, and who want to do further serious study in the area of Biblical Studies, Theology and Christian Leadership, possibly as preparation for a Masters programme, either at Mattersey Hall or at other institutions.

 This programme may also be studied part-time and/or by Distance Learning.
 It is open to anyone with a recognised Bachelors degree.
 Unfortunately, there is no student finance available for the GradDip.

-For more information about the Graduate Diploma in Theological Studies, including information about the modules, please click on the Chester Programme Specification link below.
+For more information about the Graduate Diploma in Theological Studies module options, please click on the link below.
 Please note that module options are subject to change.